The Hive – 2150 Keith Drive

 An Inviting Space

-Large windows, outdoor balconies with gardens on every level, and exposed mass timber throughout promote occupant well-being through biophilic design principles.
+Large windows and exposed mass timber throughout promote occupant well-being through biophilic design principles.

 Making More Room Inside